hinderling/hinderling.github.io/index.md

 As member of the [Smart Microscopy Working Group](https://smartmicroscopy.github.io), I am interested to standardize adaptive feedback microscopy workflows, working with experts from academia and industry to create reference specifications for consistent implementation and reproducibility across imaging systems.

 ### Image analysis
-I'm passionate about all things bio-image analysis.
-I'm really proud about **[Convpaint](https://github.com/guiwitz/napari-convpaint)**, an interactive pixel classification tool we built.
+I’m passionate about all things bio-image analysis.
+I’m especially proud of **[Convpaint](https://github.com/guiwitz/napari-convpaint)**, an interactive pixel classification tool we developed.
 It uses pretrained ViTs to extract image features.
-Using an simple GUI in napari, users can train a ML model in seconds to find structures in cells and tissues, or even track animals behavior.
-Convpaint seemlessly handles multidimensional data (time-series, 3D, multichannel).
+With a simple GUI in napari, users can train an ML model in seconds to identify structures in cells and tissues, or even track animal behavior.
+Convpaint seamlessly handles multidimensional data (time-series, 3D, multichannel).

 ![Visualisation of collective MCF10A cell movement.](./assets/MCF10A-tracks-animation-bw.mp4)

 ### Cellular signalling
-Using diverse experimental approaches (florescent biosensors, optogenetics, micro-fabrication) I'm investigating cellular signalling dynamics mostly at the subcellular scale.
-I'm fascinated by self organizational properties, at the interface between active matter and life.
+Using diverse experimental approaches (fluorescent biosensors, optogenetics, micro-fabrication), I’m investigating cellular signaling dynamics, primarily at the subcellular scale.
+I’m fascinated by self-organizational properties at the interface between active matter and life.

 ![A rat cell squeezing through micro-channel, 3D printed on a microscope with custom code and protocols.](./assets/REF52-microtunnel.mp4)